BinaLab/ice-thickness-regression/README.md

 # ice-thickness-regression

 #### Overview
 This code estimates thickness of each ice layer present in a given Snow Radar image.
-The algorithm is based on Fully Convolutional Regression Networks, and assumes a maximum of 27 ice layers to be present in an image.
+We assume a maximum of 27 layers in any image, and use CNNs with a mean absolue error loss.

 The code requires `keras` library.